lrsoenksen/aiml-stack-jupyterlab-dockerfiles/README.md

 Give root permissions to aiml - The following is a command to give full root permissions to user (aiml).
 [WARNING DON'T EXECUTE CARELESSLY] like this:
 ```
-sudo usermod -aG sudo aiml
+sudo usermod -aG sudo $(whoami)
 sudo visudo
 ```
-At the bottom of the file that opens, add this line for every user you want to give passwordless sudo permissions to aiml:
+At the bottom of the file that opens (really at the end, after all text), add this line for every user you want to give passwordless sudo permissions to aiml:
 ```
 aiml  ALL=(ALL) NOPASSWD:ALL
 ```